Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Complexity Analysis

 \section{Complexity Analysis}

+\fakeparagraph{Algorithm \ref{alg:dpu}: Deep Partial Updating} Recall that the total number of weights vector is denoted as $I$.
+In $Q$ optimization iterations during the first step, Alg. \ref{alg:dpu} introduces an extra time complexity of $O(QI)$, and an extra space complexity of $O(I)$ related to the original optimizer.
+The rest of the first step takes a time complexity of $O(I\cdot\mathrm{log}(I))$ and a space complexity of $O(I)$ (\eg using heap sort or quick sort).
+In $Q$ optimization iterations during the second step, Alg. \ref{alg:dpu} introduces an extra time complexity of $O(QI)$, and an extra space complexity of $O(I)$ related to the original optimizer.
+Thus, a total extra time complexity is $O(2QI+I\cdot\mathrm{log}(I))$ and a total extra space complexity is $O(I)$.

-\fakeparagraph{Algorithm \ref{alg:pruning}: Global Contribution Partial Updating} Recall that the dimensionality of the weights vector is denoted as $I$.
-In $Q$ optimization iterations during the first step, Alg. \ref{alg:pruning} does not introduce extra time complexity or extra space complexity related to the original optimizer.
-The rest of the first step takes a time complexity of $O(I\cdot\mathrm{log}(I))$ and a space complexity of $O(I)$, (\eg using heap sort or quick sort).
-In $Q$ optimization iterations during the second step, Alg. \ref{alg:pruning} introduces an extra time complexity of $O(QI)$, and an extra space complexity of $O(I)$ related to the original optimizer.
+\fakeparagraph{Algorithm \ref{alg:gcpu}: Global Contribution Partial Updating} Recall that the total number of weights vector is denoted as $I$.
+In $Q$ optimization iterations during the first step, Alg. \ref{alg:gcpu} does not introduce extra time complexity or extra space complexity related to the original optimizer.
+The rest of the first step takes a time complexity of $O(I\cdot\mathrm{log}(I))$ and a space complexity of $O(I)$ (\eg using heap sort or quick sort).
+In $Q$ optimization iterations during the second step, Alg. \ref{alg:gcpu} introduces an extra time complexity of $O(QI)$, and an extra space complexity of $O(I)$ related to the original optimizer.
 Thus, a total extra time complexity is $O(QI+I\cdot\mathrm{log}(I))$ and a total extra space complexity is $O(I)$.

-\fakeparagraph{Algorithm \ref{alg:rewind}: Deep Partial Updating} Recall that the dimensionality of the weights vector is denoted as $I$.
-In $Q$ optimization iterations during the first step, Alg. \ref{alg:rewind} introduces an extra time complexity of $O(QI)$, and an extra space complexity of $O(I)$ related to the original optimizer.
-The rest of the first step takes a time complexity of $O(I\cdot\mathrm{log}(I))$ and a space complexity of $O(I)$, (\eg using heap sort or quick sort).
-In $Q$ optimization iterations during the second step, Alg. \ref{alg:rewind} introduces an extra time complexity of $O(QI)$, and an extra space complexity of $O(I)$ related to the original optimizer.
-Thus, a total extra time complexity is $O(2QI+I\cdot\mathrm{log}(I))$ and a total extra space complexity is $O(I)$.